 Honey Bees and Coevolution

-The big deal about honey bees is that they have some really cool things about how they have evolved together with other flowering plants.
+The big deal about honey bees is that they have some cool things about how they have evolved together with other flowering plants.

-First let us consider this important word: Coevolution.
+First, let us consider this important word: Coevolution.

-It is the process by which two organisms that depend on each other evolve structures and behaviors over time, to help them benefit from each other.
+It is the process by which two organisms that depend on each other evolve structures and behaviors over time to help them benefit from each other.
 As in the case of the honey bee and a plant called Brassica, these two living things have been great friends for ages.
 The honey bee enjoys nectar and pollen grains from the flower, and the flower gets pollinated in the process.

 Additionally, these flowers have a landing pad (the petal structure is perfectly arranged at the right place for the bee to perch on).
-Unlike hummingbirds who suck nectar even when they are in flight, bees need to stand in order to eat nectar.
+Unlike hummingbirds who suck nectar even when they are in flight, bees need to stand to eat nectar.

-Pollen from the brassica plant is very sticky and heavy, but the hairs on the body and legs of the honeybee makes it perfectly adapted to collect pollen and brush the grains off into the basket.
+Pollen from the brassica plant is very sticky and heavy, but the hairs on the body and legs of the honeybee make it perfectly adapted to collect pollen and brush the grains off into the basket.